raul0073/saas-landing-page-template/README.md

 bun dev

-Now open http://localhost:3000 in your browser to view the application.
-The page will automatically update as you make changes to the code.
+Now open http://localhost:3000 in your browser.